Can you hear Donna Summer playing the background?

 I'm beginning to realize the kitchen table isn't the ideal workstation.

 I got up for about five minutes.
 To pee, sprinkle some water on my face and brush my teeth.
-Five minutes.
-Then I hear the pitter patter of fat stubby little feet.
-Xixi.
-'Nuff said.
+Five minutes, that's all I ask for.
+I heard the pitter-patter of fat stubby little feet.
+Xixi, my adorable 3 year old.

-Black paint.
 Right over the center of my piece.
 Three hours of work down the toilet.
 I didn't yell at Xixi.
 I didn't spank her.
 But I did feel pathetically sorry for myself.
-I even got a little teary-eyed.
+I may have even boo-hooed a teensy weensy bit.

 This is why I can never paint.
 This is why I can never do anything I want to do.
 I am going to cook and clean and referee kids for the next ten years of my life.
 Woe is me...woe is meeeeeeeeee.

-I talked to Michael so I could extend my pity party.
+I talked to my husband Michael so I could extend my pity party.
 Maybe if he felt sorry for me I could milk this for all it was worth.
-He felt really bad and apologized profusely.
-What he apologized for...I'm not sure.
-But it still felt good to know he felt bad.
-Gave me some consolation.
-I know, I am a horrible person.
-Then he reminded me of something.
+He felt really bad and apologized on behalf of our 3 year old profusely.

-"What is that saying you shared with the kids during our last workshop?"
+"What is that saying you shared with the kids during our last art workshop?" he asked me.

-"You said, 'There are no mistakes in art, just new opportunites for creative expression.'"
+"You said, there are no mistakes in art, just new opportunities for creative expression."

-So I took my own advice.
+Wow, I'm pretty insightful.
+I took my own advice.
 I didn't scrap my piece.
-I buffed out the face and it has since taken on a new direction.
-But I can't show you yet because I'm not done.
-But it looks good.
-Me likes.
+I buffed out the face and it took a totally new direction.

 This is a cool spot, he said.